NGEN-Room/Student-Journal/Technical/Week-2.md

-# Tuesday Session - Blog-time
+# Thrid Session - Blog-time
 ## Github Pages
 - What is Github pages?